Ama Joof Gnilane Faye Joof

-Maad a Sinig Ama Joof Gnilane Faye Joof (many variations of his name: Ama Joof, Amat Diouf, Amajuf Ñilan Fay Juf, Amadiouf Diouf, Ama Diouf Faye, Ama Diouf Gnilane Faye Diouf, Ramat Dhiouf, etc.) was a king of Sine now part of present-day Senegal.
+Maad a Sinig Ama Joof Gnilane Faye Joof (many variations of his name include: Ama Joof, Amat Diouf, Amajuf Ñilan Fay Juf, Amadiouf Diouf, Ama Diouf Faye, Ama Diouf Gnilane Faye Diouf, Ramat Dhiouf) was a king of Sine, now part of present-day Senegal.
 He reigned from c.
 1825 to 1853.
 He was fluent in several languages.
-He came from The Royal House of Semou Njekeh Joof (the third and last royal house founded by the Joof family of Sine and Saloum in the 18th century).
-Maad a Sinig (variations: Mad Sinig etc.) means king of Sine in the Serer-Sine language.
+He came from the Royal House of Semou Njekeh Joof (the third and last royal house founded by the Joof family of Sine and Saloum in the 18th century).
+Maad a Sinig (variations: Mad Sinig, etc.) means king of Sine in the Serer-Sine language.
 The term Bur Sine (variations: Buur Sine or Bour Sine) is also used interchangeably with the proper title Maad a Sinig or Mad a Sinig.
 They both mean king Sine.
 Bour Sine is usually used by the Wolof people when referring to the Serer kings of Sine.
 The Serer people generally used the term Maad a Sinig or Mad a Sinig when referring to their kings.

-The parents
+Family history

 The king was the son of the Sandigue Ndiob Niokhobai Joof and Lingeer Gnilane Faye.
 Lingeer means royal princess or queen mother.
 Sandigue Ndiob (or Sandigui N'Diob) is a title of nobility and a rather important and powerful figure in pre-colonial Sine.
 It designates the village chief of N'Diob (var: Ndiob) near the border of Baol.
 His father (the Sandigue Ndiob) belongs to the Serer paternal dynasty of Sine and Saloum of the family Joof.
 He was a royal prince himself and a warlord.
 Lingeer Gnilane Faye (his mother), partains to the Faye family of Sine.
 On her maternal line she was a member of the Guelowar maternal dynasty.